tldraw/tldraw/packages/tlschema/README.md

 # @tldraw/tlschema

-This package houses type definitions, schema migrations, and other type metadata for the tldraw editor's default persisted data.
+Type definitions, schema migrations, and other type metadata for the tldraw editor's default persisted data.

+## Records

 There are three main kinds of types: